-Chicken marsala doesn’t need a lot of fussing to turn out AMAZING.
+This easy chicken marsala recipe doesn’t need a lot of fussing to turn out AMAZING.
 It’s the perfect effortless dinner to have on the table in no time, and it looks like it came from a 5-star restaurant.
-This easy chicken takes less than three steps between pounding down the chicken breasts and serving it up with all that delicious marsala sauce:
+Check out the recipe card for detailed directions.

-- Don’t Skip the Flour: The flour actually serves a dual purpose in chicken marsala recipes.
-It gets the chicken crispy and golden, but also helps to thicken the wine sauce.
+- Don’t skip the flour.
+The flour actually serves a dual purpose in chicken marsala recipes.
+It gets the chicken crispy and golden, but also helps to thicken the marsala sauce.

-- Check That the Chicken Is Cooked: Your chicken marsala is ready once the chicken breasts are no longer pink and the juices run clear.
+- Make sure the chicken is cooked: Your chicken marsala is ready once the chicken breasts are no longer pink and the juices run clear.
 If you have an instant read thermometer, the internal temperature should be at 165ºF when cooked through.

-This chicken also happens to be a great, quick romantic meal to make for date night (wink, wink).
-Serve chicken marsala with Italian Sausage Stuffed Onions, Low Carb Keto Garlic Breadsticks and a side of greens tossed in Homemade Italian Salad Dressing.
-Don’t forget Tiramisu for dessert!
+Chicken marsala also happens to be a great, quick romantic meal to make for date night (wink, wink).
+Serve it with Italian sausage stuffed onions, garlic breadsticks and a side of greens tossed in homemade Italian salad dressing.
+Don’t forget tiramisu for dessert!

 Storage and Reheating

-I hardly ever have leftovers whenever I make chicken marsala for family and friends!
-If you’re looking to store extras, just pop them into an airtight container in the fridge for up to 3 days.
+- I hardly ever have leftovers whenever I make this chicken marsala recipe for family and friends – it’s that good!
+But if you’re looking to store leftovers, just pop them into an airtight container in the fridge for up to 3 days.
 This saucy chicken is awesome to slice up cold to serve over greens, or you can reheat leftovers for another meal.

-Yes!
-Cooked chicken marsala can be stored in a freezer-safe container or freezer bag and kept frozen for another day.
-I like to store it in a casserole dish tightly wrapped in foil for easy reheating!
+- To freeze, place chicken marsala in a freezer-safe container or freezer bag.
+I actually like to store it in a casserole dish tightly wrapped in foil for easy reheating!
 Whenever you’re ready to serve it, just thaw the chicken marsala in the fridge and then warm it in the oven.